Zmetser/SmokeFreeCompanion/README.md

 ## License

-This project is licensed under the terms of the [GPL-3.0](./LICENSE.txt) license.
+Quit Tracker is licensed under the terms of the [GPL-3.0](./LICENSE.txt) license.

+Quit Tracker also contains code from open source projects.
+See [ATTRIBUTIONS.md](./ATTRIBUTIONS.md) for a list.